List of book arts centers: Lithuania

 The 4th International Artist's Book Triennial was in 2006, in the Gallery "Arka" in Vilnius.
 The theme of it was "Rabbit and House".
 130 artists from 29 countries took part in the Triennial.
 After the exhibition in Vilnius the Triennial was shown in 2007 in Leipzig Book Fair in Leipzig, Germany; in 2007 in Seoul International Book Arts Fair in Seoul, South Korea.

 5th International Artist's Book Triennial Vilnius was in 2009.
 The theme - "Text".
 The Triennial was shown in 2009 in Leipzig Book Fair, Germany; In the Gallery "Arka" Vilnius, Lithuania; In the Art Centre Silkeborg Bad, Silkeborg, Denmark; In 2010 in the Gallery "Hübner Bokform, Halmstad, Sweden; In the "Scuola Internazionale di Grafica Venezia", Venice, Italy.
 330 artists from 56 different countries sent their books for the 5th International Artist's Book Triennial Vilnius 2009.
 The jury selected 131 artists for the exhibition.

 6th International Artist's Book Triennial Vilnius was in 2012.
 Theme "Love".
 The international jury selected 94 artists from 33 countries for the exhibition.
 The 6th International Artist's Book Triennial Vilnius 2012 was shown in "Scuola Internazionale di Grafica", Venice, Italy; in Leipzig Book Fair, Germany; in Gallery "Titanikas", Vilnius, Lithuania; in Kloster Bentlage, Rheine, Germany.

 The 7th International Artist's Book Triennial Vilnius 2015.
 Theme "Error".

 The 8th International Artist's Book Triennial Vilnius 2018.
 Theme "Memento Mori".
 The international jury selected 70 artists from 26 countries for the exhibition.

 The 9th International Artist's Book Triennial Vilnius 2021 - is a conceptual art project.
 Theme "Absence".
 “Absence is presence.
 These are the fundamentals of mystery.”

+The 10th International Artist's Book Triennial Vilnius 2024.
+Theme "To Be".
+The international jury selected 77 artists from 29 countries for the exhibition.